Where Amcache.hve is located on disk (and how to collect it)

 ForEach-Object { Get-FileHash -Algorithm SHA256 $_.FullName }

-If the file system refuses to copy Amcache.hve because it is held open by the appraiser, the fallback is to use a raw-volume reader:
+If the filesystem refuses to copy because the appraiser has the file open, fall back to a raw-volume reader:

-• RawCopy.exe (from the Joakim Schicht suite) reads the file bypassing file-system locks.
+• RawCopy.exe (Joakim Schicht suite).
+Reads the file bypassing filesystem locks.

-• Get-RawFile in PowerShell does the same via CreateFile with FILE_FLAG_BACKUP_SEMANTICS.
+• Get-RawFile in PowerShell.
+Same idea via CreateFile with FILE_FLAG_BACKUP_SEMANTICS.

-• KAPE uses the same technique internally — see the next section.
+• KAPE uses the same technique internally.
+See below.

 Collection with KAPE#

-KAPE's Amcache target is the easiest correct way to collect the hive on a live or imaged system:
+KAPE's Amcache target is the easiest correct way:

 .\kape.exe `